Ray Takeyh

 Expert Bio

 Takeyh is, most recently, the author of The Last Shah: America, Iran and the Fall of the Pahlavi Dynasty.
-He is the coauthor of The Pragmatic Superpower: Winning the Cold War in the Middle East and Revolution & Aftermath: Forging a New Strategy toward Iran.
+He is the coauthor of The Pragmatic Superpower: Winning the Cold War in the Middle East and Revolution & Aftermath: Forging a New Strategy Toward Iran.
 He is author of three previous books, Guardians of the Revolution: Iran and the World in the Age of the Ayatollahs, Hidden Iran: Paradox and Power in the Islamic Republic, and The Origins of the Eisenhower Doctrine: The US, Britain and Nasser’s Egypt, 1952-1957.
 He has written more than three hundred articles and opinion pieces in many news outlets including Wall Street Journal, New York Times, and Foreign Affairs.
-Takeyh has testified more than twenty times in various Congressional committees.
+Takeyh has testified more than twenty times before various Congressional committees.

 affiliations